Tax (Reporting & Relief)

 If you are making use of Odin’s rolling close facility, please note that you won’t be able to access the information needed for S/EIS submissions until the deal has fully closed on Odin.

-If your investors have questions, please refer them to the Syndicate Investor Guide, where we elaborate on the process from their perspective.
+If your investors have questions, please refer them to the Investor Guide, where we elaborate on the process from their perspective.
 The following two points are the most common queries we see:

 Where is my S/EIS certificate?